 - Your local doctor (GP)

 Out of hours

 You should telephone the service first.
-The doctor or nurse will give you advice by telephone, decide if you need to be seen by a doctor or will refer you to another service if required.
+The doctor or nurse will tell you if you need to see a doctor or refer you to another service.

 A Minor Injuries Unit can treat injuries that are not critical or life threatening, such as:

 - bites – human, animal and insect